National Citizen Service to offer more digital support to help teens stay connected in lockdown

 8 January 2021

-As greater lockdown restrictions come into effect across the UK, NCS is offering more support to help teens who are struggling to cope while at home.
+As greater lockdown restrictions come into effect across the UK, NCS is offering more support to help teens who are struggling to cope at home.
+Read more.

 Last year alone, NCS had 2 million unique engagements with teens through its ‘Staying Connected’ hub, with informative, engaging and entertaining content that focused on the skills and life lessons that are not normally learnt in the classroom.